Part B: Non-Academic Discipline Procedure

 Guidance: In determining an appropriate penalty or whether to refer the issue to SSDC, the decision-maker may take previous breach(es) by the student into account, provided that the student is being penalised for failure to alter their conduct and is not being penalised again for the same breach(es).

-3. Role of the Assistant Head of Student Services (Life and Learning) and Student Sport Operations Manager in relation to alleged breaches of non-academic General Regulations
+3. Role of the Student Sport Operations Manager in relation to alleged breaches of non-academic General Regulations

 3.3.
-In all cases, the Student Sport Operations Manager or Assistant Head of Student Services (Life and Learning) can recommend that you seek pastoral support from another member of staff within Student Services.
+In all cases, the Student Sport Operations Manager can recommend that you seek pastoral support from Student Services.

 3.4.
-In any case in which the Assistant Head of Student Services (Life and Learning) or teh Student Sport Operations Manager believes that you may be unfit for study, they can refer the matter to the Head of Wellbeing who can consider whether to recommend to your School that the Student Academic Engagement procedure be started.
-This step does not preclude the Assistant Head of Student Services (Life and Learning) or Student Sport Operations Manager from imposing a penalty or penalties where a breach has been found proven, but any such penalty must be carefully considered in light of the concerns about your wellbeing.
+In any case in which the Student Sport Operations Manager believes that you may be unfit for study, they can refer the matter to the Head of Wellbeing who can consider whether to recommend to your School that the Student Academic Engagement procedure be started.
+This step does not preclude the Student Sport Operations Manager from imposing a penalty or penalties where a breach has been found proven, but any such penalty must be carefully considered in light of the concerns about your wellbeing.

-3.5 Where the Assistant Head of Student Services (Life and Learning) or the Student Sport Operations Manager decides that they do not have sufficient information for a disciplinary decision to be made, or the matter is potentially serious, they may refer the matter to the Disciplinary Officer instead of making a determination themselves.
+3.5 Where the Student Sport Operations Manager decides that they do not have sufficient information for a disciplinary decision to be made, or the matter is potentially serious, they may refer the matter to the Disciplinary Officer instead of making a determination themselves.

 Guidance: In determining an appropriate penalty or whether to refer the issue to SSDC, the decision-maker may take previous breach(es) by the student into account, provided that the student is being penalised for failure to alter their conduct and is not being penalised again for the same breach(es).

-4. Reviews and Appeals from a decision of the Assistant Head of Student Services (Life and Learning), Student Sport Operations Manager or Head of Accommodation Services
+4. Reviews and Appeals from a decision of the Student Sport Operations Manager or Head of Accommodation Services

 4.1.
-Reviews and Appeals from a disciplinary decision of the Assistant Head of Student Services (Life and Learning), Student Sport Operations Manager, or Head of Accommodation Services under 2.1.2 or 3.2.2 (on the facts or on the penalty or both) shall be heard in accordance with Part H (Appeals).
+Reviews and Appeals from a disciplinary decision of the Student Sport Operations Manager, or Head of Accommodation Services under 2.1.3 or 3.1.3 (on the facts or on the penalty or both) shall be heard in accordance with Part H (Appeals).

 Guidance: note that if you have been served with notice to quit your licence, this period does not pause while you appeal.
 You should therefore use this time wisely to search for accommodation in case your appeal is unsuccessful.

 Guidance: note that the process depends on whether you had the opportunity to be heard before a penalty was applied.
-While this would normally be the case, there may be situations (such as where a breach of covid regulations was captured on body-worn cameras or cctv) where the penalty will be levied subject to review.
+While this would normally be the case, there may be situations (such as where a breach of covid regulations was captured on body-worn cameras or cctv) where the penalty will be levied subject to you requesting a review.
+A review is an Investigation.

 5. Referrals to the Disciplinary Officer

-5.2.
-The University Disciplinary Officers are appointed by the Senate and have the power to investigate, hear and determine any case which has been referred to them in accordance with these Disciplinary Procedures.
-They may delegate these and other responsibilities to an appointed Deputy University Disciplinary Officer.
+5.2 The University Disciplinary Officer is appointed by the Senate and has the power to investigate, hear and determine any case which has been referred to them in accordance with these Disciplinary Procedures.
+They may delegate these and other responsibilities to an appointed Deputy University Disciplinary Officer and at any time more than one person may be Disciplinary Officer.
 They may ask the Student Misconduct Investigative Team to investigate the allegations.

-5.4.
-A University Disciplinary Officer will consider the investigative report and request any further written information that is necessary to resolve the case fairly.
+5.4 A University Disciplinary Officer will consider an investigative report and request any further written information that is necessary to resolve the case fairly.

-5.5.3. decide to summon you to a hearing before them; or
+5.5.3 decide to summon you to a hearing before them, after which they will make a decision; or

 6. Hearings by the Disciplinary Officer